Yarles404/EVCache-wiki/Sample-EVCache-Deployment.md

 ## STEP 3: Start four local copies of Memcached

-Start four copies of Memcached in "daemon" mode on your local host, with a size of one megabyte each, and each using a different port:
+Start four copies of Memcached in "daemon" mode on your local host, each using a different port:

-    memcached -d -m 1 -p 11211
+    memcached -d -p 11211
-    memcached -d -m 1 -p 11212
+    memcached -d -p 11212
-    memcached -d -m 1 -p 11213
+    memcached -d -p 11213
-    memcached -d -m 1 -p 11214
+    memcached -d -p 11214

 In a real deployment, these would be on separate hosts, with almost all the host RAM assigned to the cache.
-Usually, they would all use the default Memcached port, 11211.
+Usually, they would all use the default Memcached port 11211.

 ## STEP 4: Create a cache deployment descriptor